shashank9aug/DSA_CB/Day09/Day09.md

-# **DAY-09**
+# **DAY09**

 ```
-    Q1 : Reverse a String
+    Q1 : Maximum size rectangle (V.V.V.I.I.I.I)

-    Q2 : Check whether a String is Palindrome or not
+    Q2 : Find a specific pair in matrix

-    Q3 : Find Duplicate characters in a string
+    Q3 : Rotate matrix by 90 degrees

-    Q4 : Why strings are immutable in Java?
+    Q4 : Kth smallest element in a row-cpumn wise

-    Q5 : Write a Code to check whether one string
+         sorted matrix

-         is a rotation of another
+    Q5 : Common elements in all rows of a given matrix

 ```